radualexandrub/Study/Git/Git-CLI-commands.md

 ```

 ### <a name="mistake_2"></a>We mess up a commit -m message.
 We want to modify the last commit message without doing another commit
-**NOTE: The following commands in this section will change the hash of previous commits => THIS WILL CHANGE *GIT HISTORY* => IF OTHER PEOPLE WILL PULL THE CHANGES AFTER EXECUTING THESE COMMANDS, THE CHANGED HISTORY COULD CAUSE BIG PROBLEMS TO THEIR REPOSITORIES.
+**WARNING: The following commands in this section will change the hash of previous commits => THIS WILL CHANGE *GIT HISTORY* => IF OTHER PEOPLE WILL PULL THE CHANGES AFTER EXECUTING THESE COMMANDS, THE CHANGED HISTORY COULD CAUSE BIG PROBLEMS TO THEIR REPOSITORIES.
 We can only change git history when we're the only one owners of the repository.**

 ```bash
 git commit --amend -m "Corrected commit message"